pascal-ballet/BehaviorTreeForGroups/README.md

 **You can easily design collective behaviors without any code by adding groups to your nodes.**

-**Several examples, in 2D or 3D, are available: test them to understand how it works**
+**Several examples, in 2D or 3D, are available: test them to understand how they work and what can be done**

 ## Simple 2D tutorial
 ### First, create a new 2D scene